,

 • This means there is no need for the new shareholder to have e-Residency as their signature is not needed.

 We always recommend to get e-Residency to avoid waiting in the future when it might be needed the most.
-For instance, if the shareholder wants to be a board member they should have e-Residency.
+For instance, if the shareholder wants to be a board member they should have e-Residency for ease of business sake.
 Mainly because board members have the right to make the type of high stake decisions on behalf of the company that require giving a signature.

-• We help you choose an Estonian notary who provides their services via e-notary (notaries are not obliged to give services with e-notary).
+• We help you choose an Estonian notary who provides their services via e-notary.

 • You agree on a time with the notary to do the remote authentication.

-• Log in to the self-service portal with your e-residency card and choose an embassy and a time.
+• Log in to the self-service portal and follow the guidelines on screen.